 We arrived on Saturday and stayed in a small hotel called Pension Chiki.
 We booked two adjoining rooms, the main room consisted of a double bed and a small kitchen.

-If you don’t know already, Spain is very family friendly.
-The boys wanted to spend a day at the beach on our first day, during the month June, the temperature is just right and of course there’s not many tourist around.
+If you don’t know already, Spain is very family-friendly.
+The boys wanted to spend a day at the beach on our first day, during the month of June, the temperature is just right and of course, there are not many tourists around.
 We had the beach to ourselves!

-If you are visiting Valencia for a few days, I would recommend to head over to Peñiscola.
+If you are visiting Valencia for a few days, I would recommend heading over to Peñiscola.
 I’m sure you won’t be disappointed.
 It’s an idyllic location to spend a few days with or without the kids.
 A place where you will find a perfect balance of beach, sunshine, family time and culture.
 My youngest son told me that it’s one of his favourite town and beach in Valencia, and you know what?
-I have to agree.0
+I have to agree.